Monday, January 30, 2012

 I had missed the CB’s Matinee epoch by a hair, though a lot of the same heads stuck around, had bands, still danced at shows.
 I dug many NYHC bands of the earlier era.
 Of the bands that came up before our fresh-faced initiation into the scene, a good handful of them still going strong in 1990, I’d say we latched onto the metallish and progressive ones more.
 With all due respect to the youth-crew movement, it wasn’t something that spoke to us as strongly, except for maybe Gorilla Biscuits, undeniable in their straight-ahead energy and songwriting.

-We worshipped Sheer Terror, Leeway, and Sick of it All, though, and the almighty Cro-Mags, though they seemed on semi-permanent hiatus when we started hitting shows.
+We worshipped Sheer Terror, Leeway, and Sick of It All, though, and the almighty Cro-Mags, though they seemed on semi-permanent hiatus when we started hitting shows.
 Other scene stalwarts still inspire fond memories, like Breakdown and the Icemen.
 While tempered in later years by evolving musical standards, our tastes also embraced the flawed but balls-to-the-wall aggression of groups like Biohazard and Life of Agony.
 Lyrics like “take life by balls and squeeze until they crunch” seem laughable now, but you couldn’t deny their beats, or that Warriors sample.

 But I had no true envy of the kids who came up a few years before us, because we were lucky to experience groups that helped pioneer hardcore’s various “post-“ incarnations, innovative yet still hard.
 Close friends formed groups, next-level shit that still brought that good ole dance-floor ultraviolence, many of their songs influenced by these same new jack hustlers of the time.